 email: email@example.com | phone: (312) 321 - 1500 ext.
 258

 research grants program

-The NKFI Research Grant program funds young investigators who have research projects that will increase the understanding of kidney, urologic and related diseases and transplantation as well as improve the clinical management and treatment or cure of these diseases.
-Grant submissions are reviewed and selected by the NKFI Research Review Committee on an annual basis.
+In keeping with NKFI’s mission, the Fellowship Research Grant program funds nephrology or transplant fellows who are participating in research projects that will increase the understanding of kidney and transplantation-related disease, and improve the clinical management and treatment or cure of these diseases.

 The Innovations Grant